whitlaaa/revealjs-docker/README.md

 ## Docker image

 The provided Docker image is relatively simple, pulling down RevealJS and ultimately building a smaller image based off of `nginx:alpine`.
-While this does keep the image size
+This keeps the image size smaller at the expense of tools like livereload, etc.

 ## Project structure